 What does the Council do?

-The Council is the clearinghouse for the majority of state agency rules.
-The Council's primary functions are the review of new rules or rule amendments proposed by state agencies, and the review of existing rules every five years on a rotating basis to ensure that such rules are still necessary and effective.
+The Council's primary functions are the review of new rules or rule amendments proposed by state agencies and the review of existing agency rules every five years on a rotating basis to ensure that such rules are still necessary and effective.

 When does the Council meet?

-How can I find out which rulemakings and reports are considered by the Council each month?
+Where can I find out which rulemakings and reports are on the Council's agenda each month?

-The list of all pending rulemakings and 5YRRs that are before the Council and available for public comment in a particular month can be found at grrc.az.gov/pendingsubmissions.
+The In-House Agenda is the list of all pending rulemakings and five year review reports that are before the Council and available for public comment in a particular month.

 No. The Council is a division of the Department of Administration.

 Governor Bruce Babbitt established the Council in 1981 by Executive Order because it was determined to be in the public interest “to assure that administrative rules and regulations avoid unnecessary duplication and adverse impact upon the public.”
-In 1986, the legislature codified the Council in statute (See Laws 1986, Ch.
-232, § 5).
+In 1986, the legislature codified the Council in Title 41, Chapter 6, Article 5 of the Arizona Revised Statutes.

 How is a rule different from a statute?

-Rules are operating principles or orders created by a state agency under statutory authority granted by the Legislature.
+Rules are operating principles or orders of a state agency.
+The Legislature grants state agencies the statutory authority to make rules.
 Administrative rules have the force and effect of law.
-The official rules are published in the Arizona Administrative Code, which is available on the Secretary of State’s website.
+The official rules are published in the Arizona Administrative Code.

-Yes.
-Both the Council’s study sessions and regular meetings are open to the public in accordance with Arizona’s Open Meeting Law.
+Both the Council’s Study Sessions and Meetings are open to the public in accordance with Arizona’s Open Meeting Law.

 How can I submit a written comment to the Council on a rulemaking, five-year review report, or related issue?

-Written comments can easily be submitted via the Council’s Contact Us page.
+Written comments can easily be submitted to the Council at [email protected].

 Does anyone read my comment?